-Based on the conservative assumption that all new employees would be new San Francisco residents, an estimated 4,322 new employees (including the 14 new employees associated with the proposed project and Variant 1) would be added within the vicinity of the project site.32 The 4,322 new employees would generate a potential demand for approximately 3,403 new dwelling units.33 Based on ABAG's projected housing needs in San Francisco, the employment-related housing demand associated with the proposed project and Variant 1, as well as nearby cumulative development projects could be accommodated by the City's projected housing growth of 28,869 units.34 Furthermore, the proposed project or Variant 1, as well as nearby cumulative development projects would add to the city's housing stock and could potentially accommodate some of the new employment-related housing demand.
+Based on the conservative assumption that all new employees would be new San Francisco residents, an estimated 4,322 new employees (including the 14 new employees associated with the proposed project and Variant 1) would be added within the vicinity of the project site.
+The 4,322 new employees would generate a potential demand for approximately 3,403 new dwelling units.
+Based on ABAG's projected housing needs in San Francisco, the employment-related housing demand associated with the proposed project and Variant 1, as well as nearby cumulative development projects could be accommodated by the City's projected housing growth of 28,869 units.
+Furthermore, the proposed project or Variant 1, as well as nearby cumulative development-related housing demand.
 In combination with the past, present, and reasonably foreseeable projects, the estimated employment growth would account for only approximately 11.8 percent of projected citywide household growth.